pknielski/pknielski.github.io/_posts/2020-01-15-pansearedsteak.md

 My son, when I asked him what I should write about for my next blog post, suggested steak.
 Guess what we had that next night?

+This is a good technique for when it's too cold to grill outside or you don't actually have a grill.

 What you need:

 Steak